-(1) Mr. Harrison is not considered independent by virtue of his relationship with the Manager and the CN Pension Trust Funds.
+- (1) Mr. Harrison is not considered independent by virtue of his relationship with the Manager and the CN Pension Trust Funds. - (2) Mr. Mullane is not considered independent by virtue of the fact that he is an officer of Freehold and of the Manager. - (3) Mr. Romanow is the Board Chair.